shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 - The NodePool only supports **on-demand** capacity type
 - The NodePool only supports **D** Azure VM SKU family

+It is important to know that the nodes in the dev NodePool will have a taint applied to them with the key **team=dev** and the effect **NoSchedule**.
+This means that only pods that have a toleration for the **team=dev** taint will be scheduled on the nodes in the dev NodePool.

 Now that the dev team has their own NodePool, you can try scheduling a pod that tolerates the taint that will be applied to the dev nodes.
 Before we do that, let's import the product-service container image into the Azure Container Registry.

 > [!HINT]
-> Remember we created a new policy that only allows images from specified container registries.
+> Remember we created a new policy that only allows images from specified container registries and container images that are not from the approved container registries will be denied.

 Run the following command to get the name of the Azure Container Registry.